Scholarcy B2B Lead Generation

 Most importantly, the campaigns allowed Scholarcy to gain highly valuable insight into the demand for their service in these markets.
 They received feedback explaining how COVID-19 had resulted in many of their targeted institutions being underfunded.
 Their product was interesting, but it simply wasn’t the right time for many of these institutions to be purchasing.

-Scholarcy were happy that they had taken thorough, yet cost-effective steps to determine whether they should move into these new markets, instead of jumping in with a high-cost strategy (e.g. paid ads) that wouldn’t have succeeded most likely.
+Scholarcy were happy that they had taken thorough, yet cost-effective steps to determine whether they should move into these new markets, instead of jumping in with a high-cost strategy (e.g. paid ads) that most likely wouldn’t have succeeded.

 Thanks to Yay!Starter Marketing’s field expertise, the client’s campaigns have generated a 20.1% acceptance rate, allowing them to secure 350 new connections.
 The team effectively communicates with the client to provide progress updates and ensure the project’s success. – Emma Warren-Jones, Scholarcy